DaveVoorhis/dbLogger/README.md

 dbLogger is a simple logging layer that logs to a SQL database rather than the usual text-based log files.

-If you haven't used SQL database logs, you don't know what you've been missing!
+If you haven't used logs in a SQL database, you don't know what you've been missing!

-SQL database logs can be filtered, queried, summarised, and analysed _much_ faster and easier than text-file logs.
+Logs in a SQL database can be filtered, queried, summarised, and analysed _much_ faster and easier than text-file logs.

 By default, dbLogger is designed to log to SQLite databases.